rsalinas/rsalinas.github.io/_posts/2015-11-29-cec-client-omxplayer-raspberrypi.md

 The challenges:

 - Get the information from the remote command. cec-client provides these push/release events.
 - Send this information to the running omxplayer.
 We will use a tool called [terminal mixer](http://vicerveza.homeunix.net/~viric/soft/tm) (multiplex terminal).
-The idea es simple: we run "tm -wt omxplayer", and then at the same time we can send commands to it from anywhere else by means of "echo -n COMMAND | tm -t".
+The idea es simple: we run "tm -wt omxplayer", and then at the same time we can send commands to it from anywhere else by means of `echo -n COMMAND | tm -t`.
 This tool is very easily installed by means of ./configure, make and make install.

 This script uses a beautiful feature of bash and other shell interpreters, namely, the coprocesses.